couchbase-examples/couchbase-tutorials/tutorial/markdown/python/quickstart-flask-python/quickstart-flask-python.md

 - Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
 - [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

-## Source Code
+## App Setup

+### Cloning Repo

 ```shell
 git clone https://github.com/couchbase-examples/python-quickstart
 ```

-## Install Dependencies
+### Install Dependencies

-Any dependencies should be installed through `pip`, the default package manager for Python.
+The dependencies for the application are specified in the `requirements.txt` file in the source folder.
+Dependencies can be installed through `pip` the default package manager for Python.

 ```shell
 python -m pip install -r src/requirements.txt
 ```

+> Note: Python SDKs older than version 4.1.9 require OpenSSL v1.1.
+This might not be the default in some newer platforms.
+In such scenarios, please install the SDK without using the prebuilt wheels

+> `python -m pip install couchbase --no-binary couchbase`

+> Refer to the [instructions in the SDK](https://github.com/couchbase/couchbase-python-client#alternative-installation-methods) for more info.

-### Database Server Configuration
+### Setup Database Configuration

+To know more about connecting to your Capella cluster, please follow the [instructions](https://docs.couchbase.com/cloud/get-started/connect.html).

+Specifically, you need to do the following:

+- Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
+- [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

 All configuration for communication with the database is fetched from the environment variables.
 We have provided a convenience feature in this quickstart to read the environment variables from a local file, `.env` in the source folder.